There is no unwritten rule that claims a convertible needs to be quick, luxurious and expensive.

 In simpler times, many car companies marketed their convertible models as the purest form of driving.
 These cars had an engine, wheels, a body and – if you were lucky – a top but little else.

-As we wait for spring to come back, we’re taking a look at the small, affordable roadsters that were immensely popular in the US between the 1950s, when the segment boomed, and the 1990s, when the segment collapsed.
-When they were new, these cars cost less than $25,000 in 2019 American dollars.
+As we wait for spring to come back, we’re taking a look at the small, affordable roadsters that were immensely popular in America between the 1950s, when the segment boomed, and the 1990s, when the segment collapsed.
+When they were new, these cars cost less than $25,000 in today's American dollars.
+Let's take a look at the most famous examples:

 Volkswagen Beetle Convertible (1949)